Senthurbavan/senthurbavan.github.io/_pages/cv.md

 Education
 ======

 University of Moratuwa
-:   Bachelor of the Science of Engineering in Electronic & Telecommunication Engineering with Honors, 2020 :   Final year research on Power optimized navigation of mobile robots.
+:   Bachelor of the Science of Engineering in Electronic & Telecommunication Engineering with Honors, 2020 Final year research on Power optimized navigation of mobile robots.

 Work experience
 ======
 * 2021 - Present: Research Engineer
   * E-consulate, affiliated with Intellisense Lab, University of Moratuwa, Sri Lanka
   * Supervisors: Dr. Sulochana Sooriyaarachchi & Dr. Chandana Gamage
-  * Summary:
+  * Summary: The Intellisense Lab focuses on building mobile robot system for exploration.
+I am working on extending the current simulation work to a real-world implementation, mainly focusing on ROS navigation stack.

 * 2020 - 2021: Embedded Research Engineer
   * SenzMate, Sri Lanka
-  * Summary:
+  * Summary: During the pandemic, I worked on an initiative to serve the community by building an AI COVID-19 Wristband.
+It detects the hand washing pattern of the user and compare it to that of the WHO standard using IMU data, and the implementation was on C, in real-time.

 * 2018: Embedded Research Intern
   * SenzMate, Sri Lanka
-  * Summary:
+  * Summary: We developed a peer-to-peer bidirectional wireless communication module based on the LoRa protocol.
+The module works as a remote controller and virtual serial link.
+I was involved in the development of communication protocol for multi-point to multi-point reliable communication and firmware development.

 Skills
 ======